kajbrz/Fat16Reader/README.md

-# Fat16Reader
+# Fat16Reader from *.img

-Learning repository to better understanding how file systems work
+Learning repository to better understanding how file system works